Visual Effect (Component)

 How to create a Visual Effect

-You can also create a complete Game Object holding a Visual Effect Component by using the GameObject menu under the Category Visual Effects and Selecting Visual Effect.
+To create a complete Game Object that contains a Visual Effect Component, navigate to the GameObject menu, click Visual Effects and select Visual Effect.

-Finally, When you drag a Visual Effect Graph Asset from the project view to the scene view or hierarchy view.
-It will create automatically a child Game Object with Visual Effect Component:
+When you drag a Visual Effect Graph Asset from the project view to the scene view or hierarchy view it automatically creates a child Game Object with Visual Effect Component:

-- When dropped in the Scene View : At center of screen in front of the camera,
+- When dropped in the Scene View : In the center of screen in front of the camera.

 The Visual Effect Inspector